 There is just a week left to spend or bank your old paper fivers

 Friday May 5 marks the last day that the banknote featuring prison reformer Elizabeth Fry will be legal tender.
-Around 155 million of the notes are still in circulation.

 The Bank of England will continue to exchange the old £5 notes for all time, as it would for any other Bank note which no longer has legal tender status.

 The old paper fiver and the new £5 note have co-existed since the polymer banknote was first issued by the Bank in September 2016.

 The new Bank of England fiver is stronger than its predecessor and boasts new security features making it harder to counterfeit.